-If you’re working in university administration, you’re likely already hyper-aware of the fact that a large majority of your school’s students are glued to their phones daily.
+If you’re working in university administration, you’re already hyper-aware of the fact that a large majority of your school’s students are glued to their phones daily.
+After all, 98% of college students use social media, according to Experian.

-Students are frequent users of multiple social media platforms and often use a combination of social platforms that include Facebook, Instagram, YouTube, and TikTok at the least.
+Students are frequent users of multiple social media platforms and often use a combination of social platforms that include Facebook, Instagram, YouTube, and TikTok.
+According to MSSmedia’s article, “Social Media Habits of College Students by Platform,” Gen Z is spending almost 4.5 hours a day on social media.

-Some schools may view social media as a distraction from students’ education.
-But social media is actually a powerful tool that can be used to keep your students engaged and excited about college.
+Though some universities may view social media as a distraction from students’ education, social media can be a powerful tool that can be used to keep your students engaged and excited about college.

 You want to give your students a good reason to follow you on social media.
 Providing valuable, relevant resources and updates that they need to know is a great reason!